GeorgeHoneywood/final-year-project/diary.md

 Finished off the professional issues section.
 Talked about visual impairments and physical disabilities, and how they impact usage of an OSM-based map.
 Also discussed how mappers can help make OSM accessible by using certain tags, like `wheelchair=*` or `smoothness=*`.
 Debating writing a conclusion paragraph for it.

+Worked on map fling --- where map continues to scroll after fast movement.
+Only for mouse controls at the moment.

 ### Week 20 (2023-01-30)

 ### Week 21 (2023-02-06)